Norman Rudolph Prahl

 Norman Rudolph Prahl (July 20, 1919 – June 7, 1996) was an American politician.

 Prahl was born in Vivian, South Dakota.
-He lived in Grand Rapids, Minnesota his wife and family.
+He lived in Grand Rapids, Minnesota with his wife and family.
 Prahl was involved with farming, ranching, and mining.
 Prahl served as a Minnesota township supervisor.
 He also served in the Minnesota House of Representatives from 1971 to 1980 and was a Democrat.
 He died at the Itasca Medical Center in Grand Rapids Minnesota.